The graph minor theorem in topological combinatorics: Applications to topological combinatorics

 Furthermore, this map is compatible with taking boundaries of simplices and so we get a chain map

 where $ C_\bullet(\cM_d(G)) $ denotes the simplicial chain complex of $ \cM_d(G) $.
 This induces a map $ H_i(\cM_d(G')) \to H_i(\cM_d(G)) $.
-The above construction is compatible with taking compositions of minor morphisms and so indeed $ H_i(\cM_d(-)) $ is a $ \cGop $-module.
+The above construction is compatible with taking compositions of minor morphisms and so indeed $ H_i(\cM_d(-)) $ is a $ \cGop_{\leq g} $-module.

-To see that it is finitely generated, note that following the above construction, for any $ i $, $ C_i(\cM_d(-)) $ also forms a $ \cGop $-module and $ H_{i}(M_{d}(-)) $ is a subquotient of $ C_{i}(M_{d}(-)) $.
+To see that it is finitely generated, note that following the above construction, for any $ i $, $ C_i(\cM_d(-)) $ also forms a $ \cGop_{\leq g} $-module and $ H_{i}(M_{d}(-)) $ is a subquotient of $ C_{i}(M_{d}(-)) $.
 Because $ C_i(\cM_d(-)) $ is a submodule of $ \bigwedge^i M_E $, the $ i $th wedge power of the edge module, and $ \bigwedge^i M_E $ is a quotient of $ M_E^{\otimes i} $, we see that $ H_i(M_{d}(-)) $ is a subquotient of $ M_{E}^{\otimes i} $.
-By Lemma \ref{fg_edge}, $ M_{E}^{\otimes i} $ is a finitely generated $ \cGop $-module and so Theorem \ref{Noeth} tells us $ H_i(\cM_d(-)) $ is itself finitely generated. \end{proof}
+By Lemma \ref{fg_edge}, $ M_{E}^{\otimes i} $ is a finitely generated $ \cGop_{\leq g} $-module and so Theorem \ref{thm:weakcatgraphminor} tells us $ H_i(\cM_d(-)) $ is itself finitely generated. \end{proof}

-This theorem leads to an immediate corollary regarding the torsion that can appear in the homology of which says that for fixed $ i $ and $ d $, there is some uniform maximum torsion that can appear in $ H_i(\cM_d(G)) $ as $ G $ ranges over all graphs.
+This theorem leads to an immediate corollary regarding the torsion that can appear in the homology which says that for fixed $ i $ and $ d $, there is some uniform maximum torsion that can appear in $ H_i(\cM_d(G)) $ as $ G $ ranges over all graphs of genus at most $ g $.